cobblehillmachine/shopifyTheme/README.md

-# Cobble Hill Shopify Theme
+# Cobble Chill Shopify Theme

 This is the base theme all Cobble Hill Shopify sites will use here on out.